jonnymind/SIRPAS/Books/Base_System.md

 When defending against _melee_ skills, a _ranged_ skill gets a penalty of -3.

-_Metaphysical_ skills cannot be use to defend against physical skills, and the other away around, _melee_ and _ranged_ skills cannot be used to defend against a _metaphysical_ attack.
+_Transcendental_ skills cannot be use to defend against physical skills, and the other away around, _melee_ and _ranged_ skills cannot be used to defend against a _transcendental_ attack.

 ### Ranged attacks falloff